sdaza/isa-siena/README.md

-## Agent-Based Models for Assessing Complex Statistical Models: An Example Evaluating Selection and Social Influence Estimates from the SIENA model
+## Agent-Based Models for Assessing Complex Statistical Models: An Example Evaluating Selection and Social Influence Estimates from SIENA

 - Code and data to reproduce paper with L. Kurt  Kreuger.
 - ISA: Influence Selection Agent-based Model